digiv3rse/assets/docs/authentication/onboarding.md

 # Onboarding

-Learn how to onboard new users to Lens.
+Learn how to onboard new users to DiGi.
 ---

 The process of onboarding a new user involves minting a new Profile NFT.
 This can be accomplished either by the user themselves in a self-funded manner, or by a third party on behalf of the user.